-- hostname This is the hostname the server should report via a query of the name hostname.bind with type TXT and class CHAOS.
-This defaults to the hostname of the machine hosting the name server, as found by the geth-ostname() function.
-The primary purpose of such queries is to identify which of a group of anycast servers is actually answering the queries.
-Specifying hostname none; disables processing of the queries. - server-id This is the ID the server should report when receiving a Name Server Identifier (NSID) query, or a query of the name ID.SERVER with type TXT and class CHAOS.
+Specifies the ID of the server to return in response to a ID.
+SERVER query.

+This is the ID the server should report when receiving a Name Server Identifier (NSID) query, or a query of the name ID.SERVER with type TXT and class CHAOS.
 The primary purpose of such queries is to identify which of a group of anycast servers is actually answering the queries.
 Specifying server-id none; disables processing of the queries.
 Specifying server-id hostname; causes named to use the hostname as found by the gethostname() function.
 The default server-id is none.